seschwartz8/better-doctor/README.md

 - Example input: Toschi
 - Example output: "Steven Toschi" (and description about this doctor)

+##### User can input specific city in which to find doctors

+- Example input: "Seattle" and last name of "Cabodi"
+- Example output: Jessica Cabodi

 ##### If no doctors meet the user's search criteria, the screen will display a notice

 - Example input: notrealname